huacailong/huacailong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a master student at Dr. Robert Bies Lab, University at Buffalo.
 My research interest is applying pharmacometric tools in solving the real-world problems.
 My current research focuses on estimating the HIV prevention of long-acting Cabotegravir using the population pharmacokinetic model.
-I'm also a self-motivated learner, keep trying all kinds of modeling and simulation methods.
+I'm also a self-motivated learner, keep trying all kinds of modeling and simulation methods including machine learning.

 [Download CV Here]({{ https://Xinnong98.github.io }}/assets/pdf/xinnong.pdf)